JetBrains/Qodana/topics/native-mode.md

 You can also provide %product% with a pre-built project, or specify the build steps in your CI/CD pipeline.
 In this case, in your repository create the empty `qodana.yaml` file to eliminate warnings related to project building.

-In your operating system, save the `QODANA_CLOUD` environment variable containing the %product% Cloud [project token](project-token.md).
+In your operating system, save the `QODANA_TOKEN` environment variable containing the %product% Cloud [project token](project-token.md).

 [Install Qodana CLI](Quick-start.xml#quickstart-run-using-cli) on the machine where you plan to run %product%.